senaite/senaite.queue/docs/installation.rst

 not forget to set the value `host` correctly to all them, because this value is used by the queue server to identify the consumers when tasks are requested.

+The maximum number of concurrent consumers supported by the queue server is 4.

 Run `bin/buildout` afterwards.
 With this configuration, buildout will download and install the latest published release of `senaite.queue from Pypi`_.